FlashlightEngine/FlashlightEngine/CONTRIBUTING.md

 of the corresponding project, under the right module folder.

 Inline files (`.inl`) should only contain definitions of inline functions and templates.
 These should be included in header files.
 They must be in the same folder as header files.
+The inline file should be included in the corresponding header file inside the namespace the main class of the file is in.

 Source files (`.cpp`) should only contain definitions of functions that are not inline and definitions of local functions.
 They Must be in the `Source` folder of the corresponding project, under the right module folder.